CedyrLabs/DroneCAN/README.md

 Both request and response contain exactly the same values for all fields except payload, where the content is application defined.
 Clients can match the response with a corresponding request using the following fields: data type ID, client node ID, server node ID, and transfer ID.
 For more information see [here](https://dronecan.github.io/Specification/2._Basic_concepts/).

+## Data Structure Description language (DSDL)
+As mentioned above the DSDL generates the serialisation and deserialisation code for a given programming language.